nloadholtes/blog.ironboundsoftware.com/The tyranny of good enough.md

 Obviously this is going to really depend on the situation you are in.
 Some people have no sense of humor, so turning in a cartoon drawing of yourself sleeping might not be the best choice.

 I will propose that you spend a few minutes making a plan.
 This plan involves looking at what needs to be accomplished, and what steps would lead to that.
-Then doing just a minimum amount of that work...
-Believe it or not, this is the same approach you should take to make sure you don't go overboard....
+Then doing just a minimum amount of that work.
+Believe it or not, this is the same approach you should take to make sure you don't go overboard...

 ## Not going too far